 Let's say merchant A converts at 4% and merchant B converts at 1%.
 If you send 100 visitors to merchant A, then in theory 4 of those clicks would convert to sales, paying you $40 in commissions.
 If you send 100 visitors to merchant B, then in theory 1 of those clicks would convert into sales, paying you $20 in commissions.
 What appears at first look to be “higher commissions” doesn't always turn out to be true.

 But let's say you have no idea what the conversion rate is for the program.
 That's where EPC can come in handy.

 In most affiliate programs, a merchant will show you an EPC for the program.
 EPC stands for earnings per click.
-The EPC is how much the an affiliate earns on average per click on traffic they send to the merchant.
+The EPC is how much the affiliate earns on average, per click, on the traffic they send to the merchant.
 The formula is simple.
-Commissions received divided by the number of clicks sent equals the EPC.
+Commissions received, divided by the number of clicks sent, equals the EPC.

 $20 (commission) / 100 (clicks sent) = $0.20 EPC

 With merchant A you'd come up with the following EPC:

 $40 (commission) / 100 (clicks sent) = $0.40 EPC